Orange168/sourcegraph-sublime/README.md

 ### Local server

-If you want to try the plugin on a local Sourcegraph server, you can define its base URL in this file using the key `SG_BASE_URL`.
+If you want to try Sourcegraph Sublime on a local Sourcegraph server, you can define its base URL in this file using the key `SG_BASE_URL`.

 ```yml
 {